 - Direct any rocket fireworks well away from spectators

 - Never use paraffin or petrol on a bonfire

 - Make sure that the fire is out and surroundings are made safe before leaving.

 Respect the Emergency Services

-We are currently amidst a global pandemic and we are asking people not to take risks, putting additional pressures on our emergency services.
+We are asking people to respect all emergency services by not takings risks and thereby putting additional pressures on our emergency services.

 Injuries can be prevented by following the Firework code.
 If you do suffer a burn, ensure you:-

-- Cool the burn under cold running water for at least twenty minutes.
+- Cool the burn under cold running water for at least ten minutes.

 - After the burn has been cooled, cover it with cling film or a clean plastic bag.